U8NWXD/oppia-wiki/Lint-Checks.md

 #### stylelint

-We lint CSS files with [stylelint](https://stylelint.io), whose configuration lives in [`.stylelintrc`](https://github.com/oppia/oppia/tree/develop/.stylelintrc).
+We lint CSS and HTML files with [stylelint](https://stylelint.io).
+The linter is configured by [`.stylelintrc`](https://github.com/oppia/oppia/tree/develop/.stylelintrc) for HTML files and by [`core/templates/css/.stylelintrc`](https://github.com/oppia/oppia/blob/develop/core/templates/css/.stylelintrc) for CSS files.
 Check out its documentation for a list of the available [rules](https://stylelint.io/user-guide/rules/list) and [configuration options](https://stylelint.io/user-guide/configure).

 Since stylelint does not support custom rules, you'll need to use other linters if the built-in rules don't suit your needs.